 - The group becomes inactive

 - The group does not have participants from three or more institutions

 - The group has insufficient participation from the IIIF Editorial Committee (at least two)

 - The group does not have anyone willing to be the Chair

 At such a time as a group is dissolved, it is moved from the active list of working groups into a working group archive page with the reason for its dissolution noted.

-This community framework is an evolving document, and will be updated by the IIIF Coordinating Committee as required.
-Last updated: 13 January 2017.
+This community framework is an evolving document, and will be updated by the IIIF-C staff and the Coordinating Committee as needed.
+Last updated: 07 February 2023.